details

 - Collapsible content: Hide supplementary information by default

-- Progressive disclosure: Reveal complex forms or options progressively
+- Progressive disclosure: Reveal complex forms or options step by step

 When Not to Use

-- When content must remain visible - avoid hiding critical information
+<drop-down>or<context-menu> - When content must always be visible — avoid hiding critical-path information

-Use the open attribute to show content initially expanded.
+A single details element with a summary label.
+Use the open attribute to start expanded.

 Exclusive Accordion (name attribute)